acceber1473/ThingWorxAnalytics/Ball Launcher/Overview.md

 3. [Training](#Training)

 ## Overview
-The first SPIKE system I build to be trained by ThingWorx was a ball launcher.
+The first SPIKE system built to be trained by ThingWorx was a ball launcher.
 The ball launcher consisted of an ultrasonic sensor to measure the distance between the system and the cup (the goal), and paired motors that rotated the launcher arm.
 The goal was to push trial data (RPM of motors and resultant ball distance) to ThingWorx, create a model using the Analytics extension, and then utilize that model in real-time.

 ## Setup
 ### Run Google Colab in a Local Runtime